telgareith/SilenceOfTheHams/README.md

 And the piesta de resistance:
 **The Three Little Pigs**

-Now, you don't have to hear any of them as the die.
-But you'll never forget the bed time stories, or the movie...
+You don't have to hear them as they die- But you'll never forget the bed time stories, or the movie...